Medicinal cannabis hub

 Information about access pathways for medicinal cannabis products.

-The medicinal cannabis hub brings together information on the regulation of medicinal cannabis in Australia along with guidance material and information resources for consumers, health professionals, sponsors, and manufacturers.
+The medicinal cannabis hub provides information on the regulation of medicinal cannabis in Australia along with guidance material and information resources for individuals and patients, health professionals, and sponsors.

-While the TGA regulates the access, most medicinal cannabis products are considered to be unapproved medicines.
-Unapproved medicines have not been assessed by the TGA for safety, quality or effectiveness.
+Most medicinal cannabis goods are unapproved goods.
+Unapproved goods have not been assessed by us for safety, quality, performance or effectiveness.

-However, where clinically appropriate, there are pathways for registered health care professionals to access medicinal cannabis products for their patients.
+Where clinically appropriate, there are pathways for registered health professionals to access unapproved medicinal cannabis goods for their patients.

 More information